You may wish to see an introduction to this section first.

 The form of the sarcophagus found here is peculiar to the district of Lycia.
 The shape of the lid or top somewhat resembles the pointed Gothic arch.
 Fellows

 In a small square of Kas there is a typical "Gothic" Lycian sarcophagus decorated with fine lion heads.

-Lycia is known for its rock-cut tombs, many of which have the appearance of a small Ionic temple: those on the hill above Antiphellos belong to an earlier period: that, centre above, has a lintel decorated with rolls, which most likely are a reminder of the logs used by the Lycians for building their homes.
+Lycia is known for its rock-cut tombs, many of which have the appearance of a small Ionic temple: those on the hill above Antiphellos belong to an earlier period: some have a lintel decorated with rolls, which most likely are a reminder of the logs used by the Lycians for building their houses.